jdanial/SAS/README.md

 Clone this directory in a folder of your choice on your computer.
 ## Operation
-To operate SAS, double-click the file named `SAS_vx.mlapp`.
+To operate SAS, double-click the `SAS_vx.mlapp` file.
 The software will load and a GUI will appear.

 In the `Data path` panel, press the `Select path` button and a dialog will appear.
 Browse to the folder containing your data.
 See below for how to format your data for processing using SAS.